Invasion percolation on the Poisson-weighted infinite tree: Redrawing invasion percolation

-Before showing that $\BOXES(P,\Z)$ is a tree, let us first use the lemma to confirm the basic property of exemplary pointsets that every point of $P$ under the line $y = 1$ lies along the top of some box $\BOX_n$.
+Before showing that $\BOXES(P,\Z)$ is a tree, let us first use the lemma to confirm the basic property of exemplary point sets that every point of $P$ under the line $y = 1$ lies along the top of some box $\BOX_n$.

-\begin{prop} If $P$ is exemplary, then for all $p \in P\cap [n_\ssi,+\infty)\times[0,1)$, we have $p = p_n$ for some $n \in \ssi$. \end{prop}
+\begin{prop} If $P$ is exemplary, then for all $p \in P\cap[n_\ssi,+\infty)\times [0,1)$, we have $p = p_n$ for some $n \in\ssi$. \end{prop}